Stella Artois: Production

 Stella Artois is brewed in Belgium (in the plants at Leuven and Jupille), at Samlesbury and Magor in the United Kingdom, as well as in other countries.
 Much of the beer exported from Europe is produced at InBev's brewery in Belgium, and packaged in the Beck's Brewery in Bremen, Germany.
 Stella Artois is also brewed for the Australian market by Lion.
 In the United States, Stella Artois is brewed and distributed by Anheuser-Busch at its various brewing facilities in the US, beginning in 2021 and before then it was imported.
 For the Hungarian market, Stella Artois is brewed in Bőcs, Hungary, by Borsod Brewery, under licence from InBev.
 For the Canadian market is brewed by Labatt Brewery in Ontario, Canada.

 Stella Artois is available on draught and in several packaged sizes.

-An alcohol-free variant of Stella Artois was launched in the UK in 2020 and the USA in 2021.
+An alcohol-free variant of Stella Artois was launched in the UK in 2020 and the US in 2021.

 An unfiltered version was introduced to the United Kingdom market in 2022.

+In 2026, a limited edition "strawberries and cream" flavoured beer was launched in the United Kingdom to coincide with the 2026 Wimbledon Championships.